The best time to visit Venice. When is that? Spring? Autumn? or maybe winter is the best time to come to the floating city?

 What’s happening in December

-Ice skating in Campo San Polo December, normally until the 6th of January.
+Ice skating in Campo San Polo December and all the way until the end of the Carnival.
 There’s a skating ring in the middle of the Square.
 Skate renting and stands for snacks and beverages.

 December 31.
 New Year’s Eve (Festa di San Silvestro) There’s a big celebration in Saint Mark’s Square with fireworks at midnight.